-IV.
-2. Modifying or changing the already selected thesis topic is possible in the Neptun system but must be completed prior to the following dates:

--before the end of the 6th semester in Bachelor degree program

--before the end of the 2nd semester in Master's degree program supervisor.
+- IV.
+2. Modifying or changing the already selected thesis topic is possible in the Neptun system but must be completed prior to the following dates: - -before the end of the 6th semester in Bachelor degree program - -before the end of the 2nd semester in Master's degree program - -not later than the end of the 1st semester in the postgraduate specialist training course.

+IV.3.
+While preparing the degree thesis the student should be in constant contact with his / her supervisor.
 The student is required to meet at least three times in consultation with his / her supervisor, And the meetings are confirmed by the internal supervisor in the Neptun system and by the signature of the external supervisor on the Thesis topic form (Appendix 3) printed from Neptune system.
 The supervisor guides and assesses (when the thesis is a subject in the curriculum) the student's work and instructs him/her how to prepare the final form of the degree thesis.